luk036/luk036.github.io/flows/clangflow.md

 - Clang++ 11 implemented (partially) C++20 standard.
 - C++20 is pythonified, which is faster, safer, and easier to write.
-- Clang++ has some langugage tools, such as clang-tidy
+- Clang++ has some language tools, such as clang-tidy

 ## Why not?

-- Run time performance is worser than g++
+- Run time performance is worse than g++

 ---

 ## Installation on Ubuntu System

-- Currently Ubuntu 20.04 LTS apt system does not have clang 11 by default.
+- Currently, Ubuntu 20.04 LTS apt system does not have clang 11 by default.

-- Thus, to install clang++ 11, first you need append the following two lines to `/etc/apt/sources.list`
+- Thus, to install clang++ 11, first you need to append the following two lines to `/etc/apt/sources.list`

 .font-sm.mb-xs[